ConferenceCarbonTracker/CarbonFootprintEGU/README.md

 # Plots
 ![](https://github.com/milankl/CarbonFootprintEGU/blob/master/plots/world.png)

 The countries of all 16273 scientists are illustrated on an equi-distant map, which preserves the distances with respect to Vienna.
 Line thicknesses are weighted by the amount of participants per country.
+Capital cities / largest cities are assumed as the departure location, with a few exceptions (see Methods).

 ![](https://github.com/milankl/CarbonFootprintEGU/blob/master/plots/CO2_permode.png)